-For each application, a grade out of 10 is given to each criterion.
+For each application, a 10 point scale grade is given to each criterion.
 Applications with a final grade above 7 out of 10 are considered for the final ranking.

 The Selection Committee ranks the candidates, with the PhD project they apply to.
-If a selected candidate applies to more than one PhD project, he/she is asked to give his/her preference.
+If a selected candidate applies to several PhD project at once, he/she will be asked to give his/her preference.
 The Selection Committee established the final list of awardees with the corresponding PhD projects, which is also published on the website in July.
 A waiting list is also established for non-selected applications passing the threshold of 7/10.

 VI.
 Employment conditions – Special benefits